astraly-labs/pragma-monitoring/README.md

 # The database URL the application will use to connect to the database.
 DATABASE_URL='postgres://postgres:postgres@localhost:5432/postgres'

+# The OTEL endpoint to send metrics to.
+OTEL_EXPORTER_OTLP_ENDPOINT=http://localhost:4317

 # (Optional) Defillama API Key
 DEFILLAMA_API_KEY=